-- 6.1 The Proponent shall take all reasonable measures to prevent accidents and malfunctions that may result in adverse environmental effects and shall implement emergency response procedures and contingency plans developed in relation to the Designated Project. - 6.2 The Proponent shall prepare a Spill Response Plan and well control strategies and measures, including the drilling of a relief well, in the event that well control cannot be re-established following a sub-sea well blowout.
-The Proponent shall submit the plan, strategies and measures to the Board for acceptance at least 90 days prior to drilling. - 6.3 The Spill Response Plan shall include: - 6.3.1 procedures to respond to a spill of any substance that may cause averse environmental effects (e.g. spill containment and recovery); and - 6.3.2 measures for wildlife response, protection and rehabilitation (e.g. collection and cleaning of marine mammals, migratory birds, sea turtles and species at risk) and measures for shoreline protection and clean-up. - 6.4 The Proponent shall conduct an exercise of the Spill Response Plan prior to the commencement of drilling and adjust the plan to the satisfaction of the Board to address any deficiencies identified during the exercise. - 6.5 The Proponent shall review the Spill Response Plan during drilling of each well and update it as required on an ongoing basis and to the satisfaction of the Board. - 6.6 The Proponent shall undertake a net environmental benefit analysis to consider use of dispersants against other spill response options to identify those techniques that will provide for the best opportunities to minimize environmental consequences, and provide it to the Board for review at least 90 days prior to drilling.
+- 6.1 The Proponent shall take all reasonable measures to prevent accidents and malfunctions that may result in adverse environmental effects and shall implement emergency response procedures and contingency plans developed in relation to the Designated Project in the event of an accident or malfunctions. - 6.2 The Proponent shall prepare and submit a Spill Response Plan and well control strategies and measures to the Board for acceptance at least 90 days prior to drilling. - 6.3 The well control strategies and measures referred to in condition 6.2 shall include the drilling of a relief well in the event that well control cannot be re-established following a sub-sea well blowout. - 6.4 The Spill Response Plan shall include: - 6.4.1 procedures to respond to a spill of any substance that may cause adverse environmental effects (e.g. spill containment and recovery); and - 6.4.2 measures for wildlife response, protection and rehabilitation (e.g. collection and cleaning of marine mammals, migratory birds, sea turtles and species at risk) and measures for shoreline protection and clean-up. - 6.5 The Proponent shall conduct an exercise of the Spill Response Plan prior to the commencement of drilling and adjust the plan to the satisfaction of the Board to address any deficiencies identified during the exercise. - 6.6 The Proponent shall review the Spill Response Plan during drilling of each well and update it as required on an ongoing basis and to the satisfaction of the Board. - 6.7 The Proponent shall undertake a net environmental benefit analysis to consider use of dispersants against other spill response options to identify those techniques that will provide for the best

-- 6.7 The Proponent shall consult with Indigenous groups during the development of the Spill Response Plan and well control strategies and measures, and provide the approved versions to Indigenous groups. - 6.8 In the event of spill or unplanned release of oil or any other substance that may cause adverse environmental effects, the Proponent shall implement its Spill Response Plan, including: - 6.8.1 monitoring the adverse environmental effects of the spill on components of the marine environment to be accepted by the Board until specific endpoints identified in consultation with expert government departments are achieved.
-As applicable, monitoring may include: - 6.8.1.1 sensory testing of seafood for taint, and chemical analysis for oil concentrations and any other contaminants, as applicable; - 6.8.1.2 measuring levels of contamination in recreational and commercial fish species with results integrated into a human health risk assessment to determine the fishing area closure status; and - 6.8.1.3 monitoring for marine mammals, sea turtles and birds for visible signs of contamination or oiling and reporting results to the Board. - 6.9 In the event of a sub-sea well blowout, the Proponent shall, in addition to condition 6.8, begin the immediate mobilization of at least one capping stack and associated equipment to the project area to stop the spill. - 6.10 In the event of accidents and malfunctions, the Proponent shall comply with the Compensation Guidelines Respecting Damages Relating to Offshore Petroleum Activity issued jointly by the Canada-Newfoundland and Labrador Offshore Petroleum Board and the Canada-Nova Scotia Offshore Petroleum Board.
+- opportunities to minimize environmental consequences, and provide it to the Board for review at least 90 days prior to drilling. - 6.8 The Proponent shall consult with Indigenous groups during the development of the Spill Response Plan and well control strategies and measures, and provide the approved versions to Indigenous groups. - 6.9 In the event of a spill or unplanned release of oil or any other substance that may cause adverse environmental effects, the Proponent shall notify the Board and any other relevant authorities as soon as possible and implement its Spill Response Plan, including: - 6.9.1 monitoring the adverse environmental effects of the spill on components of the marine environment to be accepted by the Board until specific endpoints identified in consultation with expert government departments are achieved.
+As applicable, monitoring may include: - 6.9.1.1 sensory testing of seafood for taint, and chemical analysis for oil concentrations and any other contaminants, as applicable; - 6.9.1.2 measuring levels of contamination in recreational and commercial fish species with results integrated into a human health risk assessment to determine the fishing area closure status; and - 6.9.1.3 monitoring for marine mammals, sea turtles and birds for visible signs of contamination or oiling and reporting results to the Board. - 6.10 In the event of a sub-sea well blowout, the Proponent shall, in addition to condition 6.9, begin the immediate mobilization of at least one capping stack and associated equipment to the project area to stop the spill. - 6.11 In the event of accidents and malfunctions, the Proponent shall comply with the Compensation Guidelines Respecting Damages Relating to Offshore Petroleum Activity issued jointly by the Canada-Newfoundland and Labrador Offshore Petroleum Board and the Canada-Nova Scotia Offshore Petroleum Board.